-ASX Recommendation 2.6 - A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
+Principle Comments ASX Recommendation 2.6 - A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
 The Board has established an orientation program to familiarise incoming Directors with the Company's operations, senior management and business environment, and to inform them of their duties and responsibilities.
 There is also an annual review undertaken as to whether further professional development opportunities should be provided.
 Directors are able to raise any areas in which they wish to receive additional training at any time.

-Principle 3: Instil a culture of acting lawfully, ethically and responsibly

-ASX Recommendation 3.1 - A listed entity should articulate and disclose its values.
+Principle 3: Instil a culture of acting la awfully, ethically and responsibly ASX Recommendation 3.1 - A listed entity should articulate and disclose its values.
 The Board has approved a statement of values and charged the senior executive team with the responsibility of inculcating those values across the Company.

-The statement of values can be found in the Code of Conduct available at www.harmoney.com.au/investor.

-- have and disclose a code of conduct for its directors, senior executives and employees; and - ensure that the board or a committee of the board is informed of any material breaches of that code.
+The statement of values can be found in the Code of Conduct available at the Website.
+ASX Recommendation 3.2 - A listed entity should: a) have and disclose a code of conduct for its directors, senior executives and employees; and b) ensure that the board or a committee of the board is informed of any material breaches of that code.
 The Company has established a Code of Conduct which applies to the Company and is periodically reviewed and endorsed by the Board.
 The code forms the basis for ethical behaviour by staff and is the framework that provides the foundation for maintaining and enhancing the Company's reputation for all its employees.
 The objective of the code is to ensure that Directors, other stakeholders and the broader community can be confident that the Company conducts its affairs honestly and in accordance with ethical values and practices.
 The code sets the standards for dealing ethically with employees, investors, customers, regulatory bodies and the financial and wider community.
 Employees are trained regularly on matters pertaining to ethical behaviour in the workplace.
 The Board will be informed of any material breaches of the code.

-A copy of the Code of Conduct is available to view at www.harmoney.com.au/investor.

-- have and disclose a whistleblower policy; and - ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
+A copy of the Code of Conduct is available to view at the Website.
+ASX Recommendation 3.3 - A listed entity should: a) have and disclose a whistleblower policy; and b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
 The Whistleblower Policy promotes and supports the reporting of matters of concern and suspected wrongdoing, such as dishonest or fraudulent conduct, breaches of legislation and other conduct that may cause financial loss to the Company or be otherwise detrimental to its reputation or interests.
 The policy sets out the approach to disclosure, investigation and reporting and outlines the protection to be afforded to those who report such conduct against reprisals, discrimination, harassment or other disadvantage resulting from their reports.
 The Company uses an external independent whistleblower reporting service that enables those who wish to report conduct (either anonymously or otherwise) to do so.
 The Board will be informed of any material breaches of the policy.

-A copy of the Whistleblower Policy can be found at www.harmoney.com.au/investor.
+A copy of the Whistleblower Policy can be found at the Website.

-- a) have and disclose an anti-bribery and corruption policy; and - ensure that the board or a committee of the board is informed of any material breaches of that policy.